Knoblauchpilze/pge-app/README.md

 The code above performs the rendering of a 8x8 square of sprites taken from the pack loaded in the example above.
 The part to determine the index of the sprite based on the element to display is left to the user: it could come from fetching the particular element at this coordinate in the world or determined at random or anything else.

 The `drawSprite` method expects the coordinates to be expressed in world coordinates and will automatically convert them in pixels coordinates based on the current position of the viewport in the world.

+We also provide a `drawWarpedSprite` which ignores the radius to define the tile as exactly one tile big (given the current zoom level and coordinate frame).

 ### Scheduling